-There are many auction formats~\citep{lucking1999using, kagel2005multi}.
-In this research, we assume a sealed-bid first-price auction, where each company could submit their bids via, for example, a bidding website.
-In a sealed-bid first-price auction, all bidders submit their sealed bids simultaneously so that no bidder knows the bids of other participants, and the winning bidder pays the price they submitted.
-Once all bids from the bidding companies $K$ have been collected, which can be enforced by a time limit, the auctioneer then decides which companies get to execute which jobs; that is, the auctioneer determines a task allocation $\pi: J\times T \times K \mapsto \{0,1\}$.
-An allocation is \emph{feasible} if (1) each job is allocated to at most one time slot and to at most one company, i.e., for each $j\in J$, $\sum_{t\in T}\pi(j,t,\cdot) \leq 1$, and for each $j\in J$, $\sum_{k\in K}\pi(j,\cdot,k)\leq 1$; and (2) the number of jobs needed to be executed at time $t$ does not exceed the capacity at time $t$ of the company to which those jobs are assigned, i.e., for each $k$ and $t$, $\sum_{j \in J} \pi(j,t,k) \leq n^t_k$.
+The focus of this research is on the design of task allocation algorithms, and not on the auction design.
+Therefore, to illustrate our approach, we adopt a simple sealed-bid first-price auction format, where terminals can announce their available tasks and each company could submit their bids via, for example, a bidding website.
+In a sealed-bid first-price auction all bidders submit their sealed bids simultaneously so that no bidder knows the bids of other participants and the winning bidder pays the price they submitted.
+Once all bids from the bidding companies $\mathcal{K}$ have been collected, which can be enforced by a time limit, the auctioneer then decides which companies get to execute which jobs, that is, the auctioneer determines a task allocation $\pi: \mathcal{J}\times \mathcal{T} \times \mathcal{K} \mapsto \{0,1\}$.
+An allocation is \emph{feasible} if (1) each job is allocated to at most one time slot and to at most one company, i.e., for each $j\in \mathcal{J}$, $\sum_{t\in \mathcal{T}}\sum_{k\in \mathcal{K}}\pi(j,t,k) \leq 1$; and (2) the number of jobs needed to be executed at time $t$ does not exceed the capacity at time $t$ of the company to which those jobs are assigned, i.e., for each $k$ and $t$, $\sum_{j \in \mathcal{J}} \pi(j,t,k) \leq n^t_k$.
 The companies then receive the corresponding compensations specified in their bids for executing the assigned jobs.
-The focus of this paper is determining an optimal allocation $\pi$ of jobs to bidders.
+The focus of this paper is on determining an optimal allocation $\pi$ of jobs to bidders.
 Following our motivating example, there are three ordered objectives for a fair job allocation: (1) the number of allocated jobs in $\pi$ is maximized, (2) the allocation is fair to the bidders, and (3) the total compensation for executing the jobs is minimized.